 - access and distribution issues: hunger, malnourishment, cost, and concerns over access/availability.
-What are the broader implications of poor nutrition for all of us as a society?

 - the safety and health/nutritional values of our food supply and how might they best be regulated?